-CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the system it will not recognize the BitLocker key.
-You will then be prompted to enter the recovery key to progress and the system will ask for this on each reboot.
-If the recovery key is not known this can result in data loss or an unnecessary operating system re-install.
-For more information on this subject, see Knowledge Article: https://www.dell.com/support/article/sln153694
+CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the computer it will not recognize the BitLocker key.
+You will then be prompted to enter the recovery key to progress, and the computer will ask for this on each reboot.
+If the recovery key is not known this can result in data loss or an unnecessary operating system reinstall.
+For more information about this subject, search in the Knowledge Base Resource at Dell Support Site.

 - 1. Follow the procedure from step 1 to step 6 in Updating the BIOS in Windows to download the latest BIOS setup program file. - 2.
 Create a bootable USB drive.
-For more information, see the knowledge base article 000145519 at www.dell.com/support. - 3.
+For more information, search in the Knowledge Base Resource at Dell Support Site. - 3.
 Copy the BIOS setup program file to the bootable USB drive. - 4.
 Connect the bootable USB drive to the computer that needs the BIOS update. - 5.
 Restart the computer and press F12. - 6.
 Select the USB drive from the One Time Boot Menu. - 7.
 Type the BIOS setup program filename and press Enter.
 The BIOS Update Utility appears. - 8.
 Follow the on-screen instructions to complete the BIOS update.